1. When is the annual registration fee (membership dues) renewal period?

 10. Is there a late fee if I don’t pay on time?

 We commit time and money to following up on renewals that are not paid on time.
-We do this partly as a service to members and partly to ensure that anyone who is using designation and title that we are aware of is registered – as is required in The Act.
-Therefore, a $100 late fee will be added if your annual registration payment is not received by February 15, 2020.
-This is so that other members do not disproportionally bear the cost of the added time and expense of following up on late payments.
+We do this partly as a service to registrants and partly to ensure that anyone who is using designation and title that we are aware of is registered – as is required in The Act.
+Therefore, a late fee will be added if your annual registration payment is not received by February 15, 2021.
+This is so that other registrants do not disproportionally bear the cost of the added time and expense of following up on late payments.
 The late fee may be reconsidered if a circumstance exists that is beyond your control and made on time payment impossible.

 11. What will happen if my fees are not paid on time?

-Your registration and membership will be considered late and a late fee will be added effective February 16, 2020.
-If the registration fee and late fee have not been received by March 31, 2020 your membership will be deemed to have been forfeited and your registration will be discontinued on April 1, 2020.
-We initially assume that you did not pay your fees because you are not practicing agrology in BC.
-If we cannot get in touch with you as part of the follow-up procedures, your name will be removed from the register of active members.
+Your registration and membership will be considered late and a late fee will be added effective February 16, 2021.
+If the registration fee and late fee have not been received by March 31, 2021 your registration will be deemed to have been forfeited and your registration will be discontinued on April 1, 2021.
+We initially assume that you did not pay your fees because you are not using title and practicing agrology in BC.
+If we cannot get in touch with you as part of the follow-up procedures, your name will be removed from the register of active registrants.

 If you are practicing Agrology and wish to use the professional designation you must remain registered, otherwise you are carrying on illegily.
-If you do let your registration lapse a registered letter is mailed out with instruction on how to reinstate membership and timeline to do so with associated fees.
+If you do let your registration lapse and no notice is provided indicating your intentions with registration, a registered letter is mailed out with instruction on how to reinstate registration and a timeline to do so with associated fees.

 Email the Deputy Registrar at email@example.com and indicate your current situation.
 To place you back into active regulated status, a “reinstatement” process is followed.
-The process includes application via a request form, payment of Annual Registration fee for the year leaving including late penalty fee of $100.00, and a reinstatement fee of $125.00.
-If applicable the Annual Registration fee for the year returning will be applied to the above.
+The process includes application via a request form, payment of Annual Registration fee for the year leaving including late penalty fee, and a reinstatement fee.
+If applicable, the Annual Registration fee for the year returning will be applied to the above fees.

 We use a secure, well known platform to accept and process online payments to BC Institute of Agrologists.
 The company provides payment, risk management, and authentication solutions to some of North America’s leading companies and institutions.
 Financial data transmitted through the payment site is encrypted through an SSL certification process that keeps your credit card and payment information secure.

-The Canada Revenue Agency recognizes professional membership dues required to keep a professional status recognized by law that were paid by you or for you as tax deductible if related to the work you do (for complete details consult the Canada Revenue Agency website: www.cra-arc.gc.ca).
+The Canada Revenue Agency recognizes professional registration fees required to keep a professional status recognized by law that were paid by you or for you as tax deductible if related to the work you do (for complete details consult the Canada Revenue Agency website: www.cra-arc.gc.ca).